 Iowa ACEs Research

-The Central Iowa ACEs 360 Steering Committee has led efforts to research how adverse childhood experiences (ACEs) impact the health and well-being of Iowans throughout a lifetime.
+The Central Iowa ACEs 360 Steering Committee has led efforts to research how adverse childhood experiences (ACEs) impact the health and well-being of Iowans.

 In 2012, questions were added to the Behavioral Risk Factor Surveillance System to understand and document ACEs in Iowa's population.
 With grant funding from Mid-Iowa Health Foundation, the Steering Committee commissioned the analysis of Iowa-specific ACEs data and has produced this report on the first-ever findings.